 On the business side, Direct Messaging can reduce or eliminate the costs associated with fax workflows by transitioning relatively expensive fax communication to less expensive email workflows.

-Direct Messaging provides many additional benefits including:
+There are many additional benefits to Direct Messaging, including:

 - Strong security and privacy protection of PHI